ucsb-cs56/w20/_labWIP/proj04-EC.md

      ```
 3. In the `UsersController` add endpoints for `/user/settings` and `user/settings/update`.
 As a guide, you can adapt code from
    the `UserController` in the Mapache Search app linked to above.
 Note that the sanitizing for removing whitespace doesn't really
    apply; that was intended to remove white space from a key.
+You'll need some imports, and maybe an autowired dependency
+   as well.

 4. You'll need a view for the user settings page; that view should provide the  update a form on which they can update default distance, as well as a form to update the default minimum magnitude.
    * There should be a button that submits the form as a post request to the endpoint `user/settings/update`
    * There should also be a link that says "Cancel" that takes you to the home page of the application